Links

 Bcc: Email Address: Send a blind copy of the email to the listed email addresses.
 Recipients will not see the other email addresses listed.

 Subject: The subject of the email.
-By default, the Subject will interpolate
+By default, the Subject will interpolate the form title.

-You may use fields from the form using {{ data.fieldname }}
+You may use other field data from the form using {{ data.fieldname }}

 Email Template URL: The HTML template used to style and format your email content.
+By default, the email action will utilize the following HTML template to organize the content of the email:

-You may use fields from the form using {{ data.fieldname }}
+You may use field data from the form using {{ data.fieldname }}

 Rendering Method: Determines how the email will render